skienzmatishun/rippreport/content/p/fauxhope-crier/index.md

 The Fairhope City Council could soon vote on an ordinance that would require people to annex inside city limits before tapping into Fairhope water.
 Councilman Corey Martin introduced the ordinance during the council's regular meeting rescheduled for Tuesday night.

 Cory the Crier went on TV supporting the Fauxhope Municipal Judges east side project.
-Watch the video, the priority is infrastructure for commercial projects.
+Watch the video.
+The priority is infrastructure for commercial projects.
 It is obvious that Cory has bitten the poison apple of developers.
 The council will have to approve the Judges project and the council appoints the Judge.
 It will pass with flying colors.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_Ke3hkDIdKA?si=uesLGAzffDH1Y_7i" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>